Indoor Humidity During Winter – What Should It Be?

 My generally preferred indoor humidity during winter is 40%

 Why 40%?
-Because if I set the humidifier much higher, the edges of my window panes become excessively damp, and even frosty when the outdoor temperatures get really cold.
+If I set the humidifier much higher, the edges of my window panes become excessively damp and even frosty when the outdoor temperatures get cold.

-My windows are dual-pane Anderson ‘high performance’.
-But they will still develop moisture around the edges when it is bery cold outside.
-I find that a 35 – 40% indoor humidity level is a good balance for me.
+My windows are dual-pane Anderson ‘high performance,’ but they will still develop moisture around the edges when frigid outside.
+A 35 – 40% indoor humidity level is a good balance.

-To be more specific: I adhere to the following guideline for indoor humidity settings versus outdoor temperature.
-It has worked out pretty well to minimize moisture on the windows while still providing decent humidity indoors during the winter months.
+Specifically, I adhere to the following guidelines for indoor humidity settings versus outdoor temperature.
+It has worked to minimize moisture on the windows while providing decent humidity indoors during winter.

 Best Winter Indoor Humidity Level